LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 .. c:function:: SUNErrCode SUNAdaptController_UpdateMRITol(SUNAdaptController C, sunrealtype H, sunrealtype tolfac, sunrealtype DSM, sunrealtype dsm)

-   Notifies a controller of type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_TOL` that a successful time step was taken with slow stepsize ``H`` and fast relative tolerance factor ``tolfac``, and that the step had slow and fast local error factors ``DSM`` and ``dsm``, indicating that these can be saved for subsequent controller functions.
+   Notifies a controller of type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_H_TOL` that a successful time step was taken with slow stepsize ``H`` and fast relative tolerance factor ``tolfac``, and that the step had slow and fast local error factors ``DSM`` and ``dsm``, indicating that these can be saved for subsequent controller functions.
 This is typically relevant for controllers that